 So, folks, this is how you can troubleshoot the “external hard drive not showing up” error on your Windows 10 PC.
 The aforementioned methods are all easy to try and can be executed by oneself.
-Do let s know in the comments if you have further queries and doubts regarding the execution of the methods.
+Do let us know in the comments if you have further queries or doubts regarding the execution of the methods.

 Why is my external hard drive not showing up?

 If you come across this error, then it might be due to multiple reasons such as faulty device drives, damaged removable drives, issues with the port, and so on and forth.

 What do I do if my hard drive is not detected?